o3de/o3de.org/content/blog/posts/c-stl-algorithms-series-part-2.md

 ## Further Reading

-If you’re getting more interested in algorithms the next must-watch talk is
+If you’re getting more interested in algorithms the next must-watch talk is:

 > [Algorithm Intuition](https://youtu.be/48gV1SNm3WA) by Conor Hoekstra